 Where to Stay

-San Diego in 48 Hours By Bike Maps
+San Diego in 48 Hours By Bike: Itinerary Map

-Use these maps to guide you as you cycle your way through the must-see places San Diego has to offer.
+To make it even easier for you to follow the San Diego biking itinerary, we've mapped them out for you.
 Highlights from the day 1 itinerary are in blue and those for day 2 are in yellow.

 Total Biking Distance Approximately 22 km. / 13 mi.